-What If Chris Paul Went To The Lakers in 2011 Trade
+What If The NBA Allowed Chris Paul To Go To The Lakers In 2011?

 What if David Stern never vetoed the Chris Paul to the Lakers trade of December 8th of 2011?
 Here’s YouTuber Nick Smith with some thoughts about that question.